santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/language/process.rst

 	:type Dispatch: :property:`Thread_Properties::Dispatch_Protocol<dispatch-protocol>`

 .. note::
-	There must be one-to-one correspondence (bijective) mapping between sporadic threads and the combined set of event and event data ports.
+	There must be one-to-one correspondence (ie, a bijective mapping) between sporadic threads and the combined set of event and event data ports.

 .. construct:: thread implementation